Ludwig Hirschfeld-Mack: Australia

-In 1940 Hirschfeld-Mack was deported to Australia as an enemy alien on the ship HMT Dunera, spending time in internment camps in Hay, Orange and Tatura, before being granted Australian citizenship.
+In 1940 however, Hirschfeld-Mack was deported to Australia as an enemy alien on the ship HMT Dunera, spending time in internment camps in Hay, Orange and Tatura, before being granted Australian citizenship.
 Imprisonment and the longing for freedom were the theme of his small, stark, poignant relief prints of this period, including the woodcut Desolation, Internment Camp, Hay 1941.
+As noted by Lucas Jordan in reviewing Dunera Lives:

+The art of Ludwig Hirschfeld-Mack and Fritz Loewenstein contrasts the ways internees viewed a life of internment swallowed by the parched Australian bush.
+Hirschfeld-Mack’s woodcut dwarfs ‘Camp Orange’ in a vast landscape that offers a vision of ‘hope, not … despair’, whereas Loewenstein’s sketch, ‘Barbed wire, Orange,’ depicts the same landscape from behind barbed wire".

-He was mentor to other internees including Erwin Fabian.
+Hirschfeld-Mack was mentor to other internees including Erwin Fabian.
 His release from detention was secured in April 1942 through the intercession of James Ralph Darling, principal of Geelong Church of England Grammar School in Victoria, who appointed Hirschfeld-Mack as the art master, "Dr Hirschfeld", as he was known.
 One of his pupils, the curator Daniel Thomas, remembered his teacher in the Winter 1993 issue of Art and Australia:The serene, quiet man - so fair that he glowed with the pale radiance of saints in stained glass windows - passed to and fro.
 One day I was looking at a book about Paul Klee.
 Hirschfeld noticed, and volunteered that he had known, and worked, with Klee, and with Kandinsky, whom I knew to be another modern master.
 I was electrified.
 Suddenly to see the stylistic connection between Klee’s art, illustrated in books, and Hirschfeld-Mack’s own framed watercolour hanging by the door to his flat was a first flash of art history, of the flow of forms and ideas through time and place.

 Hirschfeld was held in high regard by students and staff alike, and proved to be an inspirational teacher, consistently propounding the Bauhaus principles of self-knowledge, economy of material and form, and reform of society through art.
-Hirschfeld-Mack introduced the boys to such things as colour-coded guitars and colour organs and in 1965 some of the instruments were donated to the Occupational Centre for Mental Handicapped Children in Geelong.
+Hirschfeld-Mack taught the children musical harmony through the analogy of colour, introducing them to such things as colour-coded guitars and colour organs and in 1965 some of the instruments were donated to the Occupational Centre for Mental Handicapped Children in Geelong.